shravanxd/library_fda_api_test/README.md

 ```

 **Output:**
-*   Console output showing the DataFrame of results.
+*   Console preview of the assessment data.
-*   A CSV file named `fast_search_results.csv` containing the aggregated data.
+*   `assessment_results.csv`: The complete dataset ready for review.

 ## 5. Output Examples and Capabilities